Catherine Lacey (author): Career

 In 2017 Lacey was named one of Granta's Best of Young American Novelists.
-Her second novel, The Answers, was published by Farrar, Straus and Giroux.
-It received several positive reviews and comparisons to Don Delillo and Margaret Atwood.
+Her second novel, The Answers (2017), was published by Farrar, Straus and Giroux.
+It received several favorable reviews and comparisons to Don DeLillo and Margaret Atwood.
 In an interview with Vogue, Lacey said, "Even the person who wrote Nobody Is Ever Missing, I can’t really speak on her behalf anymore.
 The text is kind of what's left of that person, and that person doesn’t exist anymore.
 It both makes me very uncomfortable and very relaxed, because who you are and what you think that you’re attached to vanishes very quickly."

 Lacey was a founding member of 3B, a cooperatively owned and operated bed and breakfast in downtown Brooklyn, where she lived as she wrote her first novel.
-In 2012 Lacey won an Artists' Fellowship from the New York Foundation for the Arts that she credits in giving her the financial freedom to finish Nobody Is Ever Missing.
+In 2012, Lacey won an Artists' Fellowship from the New York Foundation for the Arts that she credits for giving her the financial freedom to finish Nobody Is Ever Missing.

 Her 2020 novel, Pew, was shortlisted for the 2021 Dylan Thomas Prize and won the New York Public Library's Young Lions Fiction Award.

+In 2023, she published her fourth novel, Biography of X, a fictional biography.
+The New Statesman said it "thrillingly subverts the conventions of life-writing."
+Time named it among "the 100 must-read books of 2023."
+It was shortlisted for the Dylan Thomas Prize in 2024.

+Lacey's nonfiction/fiction hybrid work The Möbius Book was released in June 2025.
+She has an upcoming second short story collection, My Stalkers.

 Personal life

 In August 2015, she married actor and teacher Peter Musante; they divorced the next year.
 Lacey was partnered with writer Jesse Ball from 2016 to 2021.
 She has taught at Columbia University in the Writing Program at the School of the Arts.
+As of 2024, she is married to the writer Daniel Saldaña París.